vincentbernat/Kitero/docs/sphinx/use.rst

 applied" option.

-Once you select an interface and QoS different of the current one (which is displayed in the bar at the top of the screen), you can either click on "*Cancel*" or "*Apply*" buttons at the bottom of the screen.
-The "*Cancel*" button will just reset the selection to the current interface and QoS while the "*Apply*" button will request the interface and QoS you selected.
+Once you select an interface and QoS different of the current one (which is displayed in the bar at the top of the screen), the changes are applied right away.
 You will see a change in the bar at the top of the screen when your selection is effective.

 It is important to keep the interface open as long as you need the connection.
 If the interface is closed, you will be disconnected.